MicrosoftDocs/Viva/Briefing/be-manager.md

 # Catch up with your team

 People managers often have hectic schedules, and it can be tough to stay in close contact with your team members.
-The Briefing can help you stay caught up and respond quickly to important requests from your team.
+The Briefing can help you maintain a strong relationship with your team and stay caught up and respond quickly to important requests from your team.

 As a manager, you'll see one or more of the following based on your calendar and email activity in the **Catch up with your team** section of your Briefing email: